Amgen Board of Directors Corporate Governance Principles

 - Compensation for executive officers is linked to share price performance, operating objectives and other factors, including adherence to the Company’s code of conduct.

-- The schedule and length of Board meetings allow sufficient time for in-depth discussions, analysis and strategic planning.
+- The schedule and length of Board meetings shall allow sufficient time for in-depth discussions, analysis and strategic planning.

 - At least annually, the Board shall elect a lead director by and from the independent Board members to serve for a minimum of one year with responsibilities to include: